Chinatown, Manhattan: Chinese cultural standards

 Despite the more recently emerged large Fuzhou population, many of the Chinese businesses in Chinatown are still Cantonese owned.
 The Cantonese dominated western section of Chinatown also continues to be the main busy Chinese business district.
-As a result, it has influenced many Fuzhounese to learn Cantonese for businesses, especially large businesses like the Dim Sum restaurants on what is known as Little Fuzhou on East Broadway (小福州).
+As a result, it has influenced many Fuzhounese to learn Cantonese for businesses, especially large businesses like the Dim Sum restaurants on what is known as Little Fuzhou on East Broadway.
 The Fuzhounese, the subgroup of non-Cantonese-speaking Chinese with the most interactions with Cantonese, also constitute the majority of non-native Cantonese-speaking Chinese.
 Many of the Fuzhou immigrants in the 1980s and early 1990s learned to speak Cantonese to maintain jobs and communicate with the Cantonese-speaking population in addition to the fact many of the earlier Fuzhou immigrants had lived in Hong Kong adapting into the Hong Kong culture and speaking Cantonese, which gave them better advantages to integrating into the Chinatown community as it was still very dominantly Cantonese speaking.
 However, since the 2000s, newer Chinese immigrants have largely spoken Mandarin Chinese, the national language of China.

 A significant difference between the two separate Chinese provincial communities in Manhattan's Chinatown is that the Cantonese part of Chinatown not only serves Chinese customers but is also a tourist attraction.
 However, the Fuzhou part of Chinatown caters less to tourists.
 Bowery, Chrystie Street, Catherine Street, and Chatham Square encompass the approximate border zone between the Fuzhou and Cantonese communities in Manhattan's Chinatown.

 Unlike most other urban Chinatowns, Manhattan's Chinatown is both a residential area as well as commercial area.
 Many population estimates are in the range of 90,000 to 100,000 residents.
 One analysis of census data in 2011 showed that Chinatown and heavily Chinese tracts on the Lower East Side had 47,844 residents in the 2010 census, a decrease of nearly 9% since 2000.